6. If I receive a parking citation and have a valid parking permit, do I have to pay the fine?

 To allow flexibility, parking is on a first-come, first-served basis.
 The Towsontown, Union, and Glen garages are typically full by 9 a.m.
 Monday through Thursday.
-If you arrive after 9 a.m., parking space is available at the Towson Center parking lots.
-The county garage permits are not valid at Towson Center lots prior to 3 p.m.
-On campus shuttles provide transportation to and from the core campus.
+If you arrive after 9 a.m., parking spaces are available at the Towson Center overflow parking lots located near the Johnny Unitas Stadium/SECU Arena and the overflow areas in the West Village garage.
+On-campus shuttles are available in these overflow areas to take campus members to and from the core campus.

-6. My friend told me that they "found" a permit and used it.
-Can I use a permit that was found?
+6. My friend told me that s/he "found" or "changed" a permit and used it.
+Can I use a permit that was found or changed?

 1. How are the shuttle bus schedules determined?